Subscribe to get access

 Opt-in for extended ownership by going with a 36-month contract.
 You get a new phone, cellular service and discounts that save you money on monthly bill payments.

 Throwing your old tech is the worst thing you can do.
 Smartphones already contribute to a significant percentage in landfill volume.
-There are so many ways that you can reuse your phone and keep it from leaching heavy metals and toxic chemicals on our precious planet.
+There are so designs and cover types.
+Also there are many ways that you can reuse your phone and keep it from leaching heavy metals and toxic chemicals on our precious planet.

 A new mobile phone owner’s environmental responsibility is to make sure his old phone is put to good use.
 Here, you’ll have three choices- to recycle, donate or sell your phone for cash.
 When you hand the device to a reputable recycling platform, the technicians will find out if there’s anything wrong with your phone and get it repaired.
 They can resell it as a refurbished unit for a lower cost than its brand-new counterpart.

 A simple step would be to sell your smartphone to an online recycler like Plunc where you have the guarantee that the device will be in good hands.
 You recoup some of the costs you made when you bought a new phone and won’t contribute to the e-waste problem.

 One of the best ways to ensure your phone is earth friendly is to go with a company that promotes sustainability.
 Apple has its own programs, while other major manufacturers such as Lenovo, LG and HP have various buyback platforms.
 You’ll also find that these companies offer refurbished phones, which is an excellent way to upgrade without hurting the environment.